FazeBao/RAG-CV/README.md

 ## 4. Known Limitations
 * **Empty Initial Database:** Due to file size and storage constraints on GitHub and Streamlit Community Cloud, the complete dataset and pre-built vector database cannot be hosted.
 As a result, the database will be completely empty when you first access the live Streamlit app.
 * **Testing the App:** To evaluate the system's capabilities, users are encouraged to manually upload a few sample CVs using the upload feature on the sidebar.
+* **Ephemeral Storage:** Streamlit Community Cloud instances go to sleep after a period of inactivity.
+Please note that once the application restarts or goes to sleep, any previously uploaded CVs and their generated data will be permanently deleted.

 ## 5. Live Demo
 * **App Link:** [[RAG-CV](https://rag-cv-kwzlvjtv4xak9dzubmgyky.streamlit.app/)]